-I grew up with the bright lights and grease paint of off-off Broadway theater in New York.
+I grew up with the bright lights and grease paint of off-off Broadway theater.
 My parents had been bitten by the theater bug early on, so it was natural that they drag me with them (the hubby and I did the same to our kids, cause why not?).
 I started on stage at the age of three when a director decided to fill a whole on the stage with me.
-I became one of Mother Nature’s children, there were five or six of us, in an production of the Angles of Light” at Theater for the New City.
+I became one of Mother Nature’s children, there were five or six of us, in an production of “the Angles of Light” at Theater for the New City.
 Two years later I was cast as the youngest child in “Medea” by Euripides.
 When anyone asked what I did in the play I told them I died five nights a week for ten weeks.
 In reality I got to sit in the “wagon” on stage and watch our leading lady pour stage blood on her arms then go out and act the hell out of the ending.
 I got to die on stage a few years later when I played McDuff’s son (for two weeks) and be the only survivor, Banquo’s son (for the whole run) in “MacBeth”.
 I spent my childhood and teen years watching, and at times working with talented actors as they perform Shakespeare, Greek classics, banned Russian playwrights (in the 80’s), and Tennessee Williams on a tiny stage on the Bowery.
-Add in Star Trek, Rocky Horror, and most of the musicals of the 80’s and poof! you have a good idea of my foundations and who I am: glitter, ritual, theater, magic, and spirituality.
+Add in Star Trek, Rocky Horror, Star Wars, and most of the musicals of the 80’s and poof! you have a good idea of my foundations and who I am: glitter, ritual, theater, magic, and spirituality.

-After college I moved to California to try my hand in films and ended up getting a master’s degree in Philosophy and Religion, and ‘coming out’ as a witch, (no one was surprised) go figure.
+After college I moved to California to try my hand in films and ended up getting a master’s degree in Philosophy and Religion, and ‘coming out’ as a witch, which surprised no one.
+Go figure.

-Life with chronic illness has been a challenge and a journey.
+Life with chronic illness is a hell of a journey.
 There are bad days and really bad days but there are also good days and really amazing days.
-I’m learning that you have to live life in the moment and find the things that put a smile on my face and help me breathe through the hard times.
+I’m learning that you have to live life in the moment and find the things that put a smile on your face and help you breathe through the hard times.
 For a long time I thought my life was over.
 No more dreams, no more adventures, just stagnation and holding on.
 And then I started to notice improvements in my health.
 I didn’t happen over night or all at once, and I’m not ‘cured’.
 I still react to all sorts of chemicals and I still live with pain every day but its different.
-Manageable.
+More manageable.
 Breathable.
-And with the changes I started to test my wings.
-And funny thing, I learned I could still fly.
-I’m a little wobbly and trips take a lot more planning than they used to – but I have started to travel and go to concerts – neither of which I ever thought I’d do again.
-So yeah, I’ve been blogging the heck out of those stories.
-And taking a million pictures, some of which I post on my blog, lots of others are on my Instagram account.
+As things started to change, I began to test my wings.
+And I learned I could still fly.
+I’m a little wobbly at times, and everything, especially trips, takes a lot more planning than it used to – but I have started to travel and go to concerts – neither of which I ever thought I’d do again.
+I’ve been blogging the heck out of those stories and taking a million pictures, some of which I post on my blog, lots of others are on my Instagram account.

 Even cooler?
-I’ve started writing again.
+I’m writing again.
 The first draft of my first novel is done and I’m up to my neck in edits and loving the process.
 I’ve got a set of short stories in the works, and a whole bunch of universes to bring to life.
 I’ll start sharing those here soon too!
-With a dash of glitter of course (biodegradable only though!)
+With a dash of glitter of course (biodegradable only of course!)